Ruy Lourenco

-Ruy Valentim Lourenco (March 25, 1928 – August 15, 2021) was a Portuguese-American physician, academic administrator, researcher, and professor.
-He was Dean of the New Jersey Medical School from 1989 to 1999.
-Prior to that, he led medicine at the University of Illinois College of Medicine from 1977 to 1989.
-The Ruy V. Lourenco Center for Emerging and Re-Emerging Pathogens at Rutgers University is named in his honor.
+Ruy Valentim Lourenço (March 25, 1928 – August 15, 2021) was a Portuguese-American physician, medical educator, and academic leader whose career shaped multiple generations of clinicians and researchers.
+His contributions to medical education and research are reflected in the Ruy V. Lourenço Center for Emerging and Re-Emerging Pathogens at Rutgers University, which was named in recognition of his leadership and long-standing support for advancing scientific inquiry and institutional growth.

+He served as Dean of the New Jersey Medical School from 1989 to 1999, where he expanded research capacity, strengthened clinical training programs, and guided the institution through a period of significant academic and institutional development.
+Before his deanship, he chaired the Department of Medicine at the University of Illinois College of Medicine from 1977 to 1989.

-His research focused on the control of breathing, tracheobronchial clearance, and aerosol deposition in the lung, contributing to advances in respiratory medicine.
+His scientific work focused on pulmonary physiology, including the control of breathing, tracheobronchial clearance, and aerosol deposition in the lung, and contributed to advances in clinical understanding of respiratory function and disease.

 Early life and education

 Lourenco was born in Lisbon, Portugal, on March 25, 1928.
 He earned his Doctor of Medicine (MD) from the University of Lisbon.

 Career

 Lourenco trained at Columbia University and joined the faculty at the New Jersey College of Medicine and Dentistry.
 In 1970, he became the founding Section Chief of the Section of Respiratory and Critical Care Medicine at the University of Illinois Chicago (UIC), a position he held until 1977.
 He then served as Chair of the Department of Medicine at UIC from 1977 to 1989.

 In 1989, he became Dean of the New Jersey Medical School, serving until 1999.
 During his tenure, he advanced research and education in respiratory medicine and related biomedical fields.